-- 28. If, after you receive a third warning email, you fail to engage in the meeting organised by your Customer Service Officer, or if you are absent for more than four weeks, then your case will be escalated to the Attendance and Absence Panel.
-Your case will also be escalated if you engage in the meeting organised by your Customer Service Officer, but your attendance does not improve (i.e., you have more unauthorised absences). - 29.
+- 27. If, after you receive a third warning email, you fail to engage in the meeting organised by your Customer Service Officer, or if you are absent for more than four weeks, then your case will be escalated to the Attendance and Absence Panel.
+Your case will also be escalated if you engage in the meeting organised by your Customer Service Officer, but your attendance does not improve (i.e., you have more unauthorised absences). - 28.
 The Attendance and Absence Panel will consider various information about your attendance and engagement, such as your submission record, and decide on the appropriate action.
 The decision may be a suspension of studies, or, in cases of severe non-attendance and non-engagement (including non-submission of assessments), withdrawal from the College, or some other action.
-If you are suspended or withdrawn our Registry team will notify you in writing.
+If you are suspended or withdrawn our Registry team will notify you in writing. - 29.
+Students who are reinstated after a suspension for non-engagement under this policy will; have their engagement closely monitored and be considered for further action if their attendance does not meet our expectations within the first two weeks of reinstatement.